nibeditans/Body-Fat-Calculator/README.md

 <img width="1749" height="725" alt="image" src="https://github.com/user-attachments/assets/ba99b6c2-133d-4233-92c3-6496d70d7835" />

 This is just a screenshot, it's static.
 But you can simply download the notebook, or clone it and reuse it.
 Modify the program, add new features, or just play with it.😂 If you only wanna know your Body Fat Percentage, you can know that even from the `Mass Calculator.py` version.
 But if you wanna enhance it further and utilize your programming skills, just go ahead!😁

+## 3. 🌐 **Streamlit Web App (`BFC_App.py`) — NEW**

+- A clean, modern web-based version built using Streamlit.
+- You don't have to install anything to use this Web App.
+- You can try it directly in your browser here 👉 [Live App](https://masscalculator.streamlit.app/)

 ## Features